Bereavement - Important information for bereaved family and friends

 Community

-District Nurses can discuss Tissue Donation and referral to NHS Blood and Transplant (NHSBT) and refer with next of kin’s consent.
+District nurses can discuss tissue donation and referral to NHS Blood and Transplant (NHSBT).
+With the next of kin’s consent, the district nurse can make a referral to the NHSBT.

 Whole body donation